DEMCON/libstored/README.rst

 -------

 (Most of) this project is licensed under the terms of the Mozilla Public License, v.
 2.0, as specified in LICENSE.
+This project complies to `REUSE`_.

 .. _presentation: https://demcon.github.io/libstored/libstored.sozi.html